Skip to main content

 Services or Pods Not Starting When Spot Instances Disabled

 In some new AWS accounts, Spot Instances can be disabled by default.
-After a new deployment, if you notice that services or pods are not coming up and there are no obvious errors, it might be because of Spot Instances not being enabled in your AWS account.
+After a new deployment, if you notice that services or pods are not coming up and there are no obvious errors, Spot Instances might not be enabled in your AWS account.

 To enable Spot Instances, run the following AWS CLI command: